igorskyflyer/igorskyflyer/TESTIMONIALS.md

 ## 🐾 Pixel-Perfect Design from a Photoshop Template

-> “_Igor translated a complex web-design to a perfect HTML and CSS template.
+> “_Igor translated a complex Web-design to a perfect HTML and CSS template.
 It was a great experience to work with him again._”
 >
 > ---
 >